dgithinjibit/ai_assignment_helper/README.md

 **"Learning should be an adventure, not a chore!"** - Mwalimu AI 🌟

-Made with ❤️ for Kenyan students and the global learning community.
+Made with ❤️ for Kenyan students and the global learning community BY A KENYAN TEACHER.